About Canmore | Canmore Kananaskis

 Not your average small town

 There’s no single way to experience this place.
-Whether you come for the challenge, the scenery, or simply a change of pace, Canmore gives you the space to move at your own rhythm.
-Settle in, stay a while, and see where the trail leads.
+Whether you come for the challenge, the scenery, or simply a change of pace, Canmore gives you the space to move to your own rhythm.
+Settle in, stay a while, and see what finds you here.

 a landscape photos of the Three Sisters Mountains with a trail and the town of Canmore in the foreground